 Section E contains the outcomes anticipated for your child.
 The outcomes describe what your child will be able to do as a result of getting the extra help in sections F to H of the EHC plan.

-Outcomes should have been discussed and agreed with you before the draft plan was issued.
+The local authority should have discussed and agreed outcomes with you before issuing the draft plan.
 There should be a variety of outcomes covering education, health and social care.

 Outcomes can be about reaching a particular educational level, or they can be things that are important to your child, such as being able to take part in an out-of-school activity.